fsoubelet/toychain/README.md

 A node is ran as a REST API endpoint using a `Flask` application, and is attributed a `UUID` at startup.
 The implementation is in the `toychain.app` module, and the available endpoints of a node are:
-- `/mine`, accepting a `GET` request.
-This triggers the calculation of a valid proof of work, rewards the miner by awarding 1 coin, and adds the forged block to the node's chain,
+- `/mine`: accepts `GET` requests.
+GETing `/mine` triggers the calculation of a valid proof of work, rewards the miner (you) by awarding 1 coin, and adds the forged block to the node's chain,
-- `/transactions/new`, accepting a `POST` request with the contents of a transaction, and adding it to the list of current transactions,
+- `/transactions/new`: accepts `POST` requests.
+POSTing the contents of a transaction to `/transactions/new` will have the transaction added to the list of current transactions of this node,
-- `/chain`, accepting a `GET` request and returning the entire blockchain as a json payload,
+- `/chain`: accepts `GET` requests.
+GETing `/chain` will return the entire node's chain,
-- `/nodes/register`, accepting a `POST` request and registering the nodes in payload as part of the network,
+- `/nodes/register`: accepts `POST` requests.
+POSTing another node's address to `/nodes/register` will have it added to the node's network,
-- `/nodes/resolve`, accepting a `GET` request and runs the consensus algorithm to resolve conflicts.
+- `/nodes/resolve`: accepts `GET` requests.
+GETing `/nodes/resolve` triggers a run of the consensus algorithm to resolve conflicts.
+The longest valid chain of all nodes in the network is used as reference, replacing the local one, and is returned.

 Let's consider our node is running at `localhost:5000`.
 POSTing a transaction to the node's `transactions/new` endpoint with cURL would be done as follows: